Ian Happ Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Pirates' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Pirates have a 4.29 team ERA that ranks 17th across all league pitching staffs.

-- The Pirates give up the seventh-fewest home runs in baseball (67 total, one per game).
+- Pirates pitchers combine to allow the third-fewest home runs in baseball (67 total, one per game).

+- Oviedo (3-5) gets the starting nod for the Pirates in his 14th start of the season.
+He's put together a 4.16 ERA in 71 1/3 innings pitched, with 63 strikeouts.

+- His most recent time out was on Saturday against the New York Mets, when the right-hander tossed 6 1/3 innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.